32 Best and Worst Frozen Breakfast Foods

 While some may argue that it’s impossible to lose weight with the click of a button, we have to disagree.
 As long as it’s the defrost button you’re hitting, it’s totally possible to melt fat and get the body you’ve always wanted with minimal effort—all before you’ve even polished off a cup of java, no less.
-In fact, a whopping 78 percent of National Weight Control Registry members (who have all lost 30 pounds or more and kept it off for at least a year) report that they eat breakfast every day!
+However, there’s one condition: you have to swap your go-to nutritional duds with nutrient-dense frozen breakfast foods.

 With things like quinoa-spiked frozen waffles and flax egg sandwiches out there, taking a few minutes to eat the morning meal seems pretty darn appealing—which wasn’t always the case.
 Years ago, frozen breakfasts products were all are drenched with shameful amounts of salt and additives—and many are still on the market today.
 So, we did the work for you to uncover the very best—and worst—items so that you can quickly spot which dishes to toss into your cart without freezing your fingers off in the freezer aisle.
-And if you like to heat-and-eat your other meals, too, don’t miss our special report on The 46 Best Frozen Foods In America.
+And if you like to heat-and-eat your other meals, too, don’t miss our special report on the best frozen foods in America.
 Zapping your way slim has never been tastier!

 Sweet Earth Natural Foods Harmless Ham, Egg & Swiss Farmstand Breakfast Sandwich